fangli/fluent-plugin-influxdb/README.md

 `user`: The DB user of influxDB, should be created manually, default to "root"

 `password`: The password of the user, default to "root"

-`value_field`: The original data field in fluentd, default to "_value".

-    If you have a fluentd time-series schema like this: my.metric.name 1386000000 {"k1":"v1","k2":"v2","count":2.3}
-    And apparently the field "count" is the value field, you should set it to "count"

 `time_precision`: The time precision of timestamp. default to "s". should specify either second (s), millisecond (m), or microsecond (u)